 Fairfield University maintains the Jesuit belief that academic achievement brings with it a responsibility to act for the betterment of others.

 The fast-paced and globally interconnected world that unfolds before us is asking use to recreate and reimagine our institution if we are to remain true to our mission – to transform the world for the better through education.

-We are introducing the following incentives in calendar year 2015-16.
+We are introducing the following incentives.